-Through identification in Parent Survey, continued assessment or scheduled screening tools (such as EDPS), the FSS will address family concerns and challenges as soon as feasible within the scope of practice and with the support of the supervisor.
+Through identification in Parent Survey, continued assessment, or scheduled screening tools (such as EDPS), the CM will address family concerns and challenges as soon as feasible within the scope of practice and with the support of the supervisor.

 - 7-4.
 One of the home visitor's roles is to address challenging issues such as substance abuse, intimate partner violence, developmental delay in parents, and mental health needs by actively focusing on building protective factors.
 Training to build these protective factors is required within the first twelve months of hire and ongoing.
 Safety guidelines are found in our Safety Manual and to be trained upon hire.
 Home Visit Record or Service Record will be used to document conversations with families that indicate addressing challenging issues.

 - 7-5.
 A. Healthy Families conducts depression screening with all families using a standardized instrument called Edinburgh Postnatal Depression Scale (EPDS).
 The screen is conducted with the pregnancy/birth of the first target child and each subsequent pregnancy/birth.

 - 7-5.
-B. Healthy Families' schedule to administer the EPDS is as follows: during the third trimester, not during the first two weeks post-partum, then again between 4-6 weeks post-partum, 4-8 months post-partum, and 11-13 months post-partum.
+B. Healthy Families' schedule to administer the EPDS is as follows: during the third trimester (if enrolled during that time), not during the first two weeks post-partum, then again between 14 and 90 days postpartum.
 Results of screen are recorded in the database.
-To cast a wide "net", we adhere to the Outcomes Project cutoff number of 9.
-If a participant's score is 9 or higher or indicates any level of self-harm thoughts other than "never", or is struggling or suffering from symptoms even if they do not screen above a 9 score, FSS is to create an action plan.
-Components of the action plan include:
+To cast a wide "net", we adhere to the DAISEY cutoff number of 9.
+If a participant's score is 9 or higher or indicates any level of self-harm thoughts other than "never", or is struggling or suffering from symptoms even if they do not screen above a 9 score, CM is to create an action plan.
+Components of the action plan may include:

 - 1. Referral

 - 2. Ensuring Safety

 - 3. Support from Community

 - 4. Support from Family

 - 5. Support from Home Visitor

 - 6. Nutrition

 - 7. Rest/Sleep (Mom and Infant)

 - 8. Exercise-Activity

 - 9. Self-Care

 - 10. Support to Family

-- 7-5.
+7-5.
 C. Referral and follow-up on referrals occur for mothers, whose depression screening scores are elevated and considered to be at-risk of depression, unless already involved in treatment.
 Depression screenings are not intended to be used as formal diagnostic tools.
 Screening tools are used to determine the need for a more intensive evaluation by a licensed mental health clinician.